 }

-The text placed between /* and */ is a comment not taken into account by web browsers.
-By commenting on your CSS, you will find your way around more quickly!
+The text between/*and*/is a comment not taken into account by web browsers.
+By commenting on your CSS, you will find it faster!

 5 - Divi theme options: CSS and JavaScript

-The Divi theme natively allows you to add CSS and Scripts in the theme options...
+The Divi theme natively allows to add CSS and Scripts to the options of the theme...

-5.1 - CSS in Divi Tab > Theme Options > General
+5.1. - The CSS in Tab Divi > Theme Options > General

 6 - The Code module: CSS, HTML and JavaScript

-In this case, the code added via this module will only be active within the layout that embeds it.
+In this case, the code added via this module will only be active within the layout that loads it.

 Note that you can also use this module within your templates created with the Theme Builder.
-The code will then be active in all templates that use it.
+The code will then be active in all models that use it.

 To go further:

-8 - Using the Code Snippets extension: PHP, JavaScript, HTML, CSS
+8 - Using the Snippet Code extension: PHP, JavaScript, HTML, CSS

-This extension is free of charge and is available directly from your backoffice, in the Extension > Add tab.
+This extension is free and is available directly from your backoffice, on the tabJavaScript.

-If you need to enter HTML, JS or CSS, this is also possible.
-By the way, 3 sample code snippets are available to understand how to insert these language types.
+If you need to enter HTML, JS or CSS, it is also possible.
+In fact, 3 examples of code extracts are available to understand how to insert these types of language.

-- You do not need to go through FTP to add or remove code.
+- You do not need to go through the FTP to add or delete code.

-- You can enable and disable each code snippet.
-This is very useful if you encounter conflicts in the future.
+- You can turn on and off every snippet of code.
+It is very useful if you encounter conflicts in the future.

-- If the code you enter is not correct, your site will not "break".
-A message will appear explaining the error.
+- If the code you enter is not correct, your site will not "crack".
+A message will appear to explain where the error came from.

 9 - Custom code in Divi: summary table